Code-Grump/elanco-country-data-dashboard/README.md

-# elanco-country-data-dashboard
+# Elanco Country Data Dashboard
-Interview exercise assigned by Elanco
+This repository contains my interview exercise assigned by Elanco.

+The project is split into two parts:
+## React APP

+## API